ecigwe/Universal-School-System-1/README.md

 * There are different reset password endpoints for the application's administrators, school's staff officials, students and parents

 ### Books
+When a book is being created newly, no file should be uploaded.

+The file itself should be uploaded during the updating prcoess.

+When uploading a textbook file, the encoding type is multipart/form-data.

+Only pdf files are allowed.

 * Books can be added by individual schools.
 * Books added by a school can only be seen by the staff and students of the school.
 * Each school can update the details of any book which they added.
 * Each school could delete a specific book they created.
+* A school's books can be downloaded by anyone connected to the school.

 ### Questions
 * Questions can be addedd by staff of individual schools.